Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Pod-Related/EpheramalContainers.md

    - Ephemeral containers cannot expose network ports.
 This limits their ability to serve network traffic or to be used in scenarios where network communication is required.
 ## Security Concerns with Ephemeral Containers

-- Ephemeral containers can be used to gain access to the namespaces of other containers within the same Pod.
+- Ephemeral containers can be used to gain access to the namespaces of other containers.
 - Use (RBAC) to restrict who can create ephemeral containers.
 - Ephemeral containers can potentially be used to create privileged containers
 - Misconfigurations can lead to security exposures, such as allowing ephemeral containers to access sensitive data or perform unauthorized actions.
-    - Use tools like Open Policy Agent (OPA) to enforce configuration policies and prevent misconfigurations.
+- Use tools like kyverno
-- Once an ephemeral container is added to a Pod, it cannot be changed or removed, which can lead to persistent security issues if the container is misconfigured.